-Sarah’s musical interpretations have been broadcast internationally on radio and television, while recital and concerto performances have taken her to Germany, Switzerland, France, Italy and the USA.
+Sarah’s musical interpretations have been broadcast internationally on radio and television, while recital and concerto performances have taken her to Austria, Germany, Switzerland, France, Italy and the USA.
 UK orchestral collaborations include concerts with the Royal Philharmonic Orchestra, Royal Northern Sinfonia, the Hallé, London Mozart Players, London Philharmonic Orchestra, English Chamber Orchestra, Scottish Chamber Orchestra, Ulster Orchestra, Manchester Camerata, Royal Liverpool Philharmonic and BBC Concert Orchestra.
 She has been the featured soloist at major British venues including Manchester’s Bridgewater Hall, London’s South Bank Centre, and the Barbican Centre.

 Sarah is a celebrated artist at societies and festivals throughout the UK, acclaimed by promoters and critics for her performances and for her engaging and informative introductions to recital programmes.

 She gave the world premiere (at the Chester Festival) of Britten’s Three Character Pieces, which feature on one of her warmly-reviewed releases for Semaphore.
-Her discography to date also includes music by Haydn, Mozart, Beethoven, Brahms, Schubert, Chopin, Debussy, Bartók and Rawsthorne.
+Her solo discography to date also includes music by Haydn, Mozart, Beethoven, Mendelssohn, Brahms, Schubert, Schumann, Chopin, Debussy, Bartók, Hans Gál and Rawsthorne.
 Her first concerto disc on the AVIE label (a Gramophone Critics’ Choice in 2016) features the world premiere of Hans Gál’s Piano Concerto coupled with Mozart Concerto K482 with the Royal Northern Sinfonia conducted by Kenneth Woods.
-January 2019 saw AVIE releasing a solo disc of Sarah playing Schumann and late Brahms, which was awarded 5 stars by International Piano Magazine, who described it as 81 minutes of pianistic Heaven.
+The latest solo recording in her discography (again on the AVIE label) is Variations – released in 2023.

 Sarah taught keyboard for many years at the University of York.
 She gives regular masterclasses and chamber music tuition in the UK and has also taught in Switzerland and the USA.
 Away from the concert platform, she loves the theatre, good food and wine and walking in the countryside with her cocker spaniels.